ispras/utopia-hls/docs/latency_config.md

 ## JSON Configuration

-Latency configuration for each computational operation (number of pipeline stages) used in a DFCxx kernel is provided via a JSON file.
+Latency configuration (in terms of pipeline stages) for each computational operation used in a DFCxx kernel is provided via a JSON file.

-Currently each operation has two specifications: for integer values (`INT`) and floating point (`FLOAT`) values.
+Currently each operation has two specifications based on the types of its arguments: for integer values (`INT`) and floating point (`FLOAT`) values respectively.

-The list of all computational operations is provided below:
+All the supported computational operations are listed below:

 * `ADD` - Addition
 * `SUB` - Subtraction